BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ### 4. Provide tips on what users can search for

-Include a sample query in the search bar to suggest to users what they can search for.
+Include a sample query in the search bar as a suggestion for users of what they can search for.

 <div class="image-container">